 |10.
 Sony||43.
 Tata|

 Types of Technological Innovation

 Technological innovation may be classified into the following forms:

-1. Basic Research.
-Laboratories, research and development departments, science Universities and institutes undertake basic research.
+- Basic Research: Laboratories, research and development departments, science Universities, and institutes undertake basic research.
 J.C.
-Bose, Albert Einstein and other scientists experimented for years to make discoveries.
+Bose, Albert Einstein, and other scientists experimented for years to make discoveries.
 The objective of basic research is to make advances in scientific knowledge.

-2. Applied Research.
-Application of the results of basic research is known as applied research.
-For example, steam engine was the outcome of basic research but its use in railways is applied research.
-Apple created iPod which can contain thousands of songs.
+- Applied Research: The application of the results of basic research is known as applied research.
+For example, the steam engine was the outcome of basic research, but its use in railways is applied research.
+Apple created the iPod, which can contain thousands of songs.

-4. Breakthrough Innovation.
-Revolutionary change in science is known as breakthrough innovation.
-It involves developing new principles without using the existing principles.
+- Breakthrough Innovation: Revolutionary change in science is known as breakthrough innovation.
+It involves developing new principles without using existing ones.
 The shift from analog to digital watches is an example of breakthrough innovation.

 Advantages of Technological Innovation